Architecture

 - Web console for visual management

-Note: Cloud mode commands are experimental.
-Enable them with
+Note: Cloud adapter commands are experimental.
+Enable them by setting

-All three modes use the same CLI commands.
-The mode only affects where state is stored and how authentication works.
+Both adapters use the same CLI commands.
+The adapter only affects where state is stored and how authentication works.

 The rediacc User

-When you run rdc context setup-machine, renet creates a system user called rediacc on the remote server:
+When you run rdc config machine setup, renet creates a system user called rediacc on the remote server:

 - UID: 7111